ridercoach/rsna2018/README.md

 contest data.
-The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb) in the root of the repository presents a small sample of x-ray images.
+The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb) in the root of the repository presents a small sample of x-ray images, comparing model predictions to human diagnosis.

 I used the Darknet framework with the "regular" version of the YOLOv2 model.
 I started with the yolov2.weights file and trained for 12,300